CDM Services: CDM Principal Designer

 A principal designer has an important role in influencing how the risks to health and safety should be managed and incorporated into the wider management of a project.
 Design decisions taken during the pre-construction phase can have a significant effect on whether a project is delivered in a way that secures health and safety.
 The principal designer’s role involves close cooperation with the client and the principal contractor, and coordinating the work of others in the project team (designers) to ensure that significant and foreseeable risks are managed throughout the design process.

 Who can be the Principal Designer?

 A principal designer can be an organisation or individual who is appointed by the client to take the lead in planning, managing, monitoring and coordinating health and safety during the pre-construction phase (design and planning stage) of a project involving, or likely to involve, more than one contractor.

 A principal designer is the ‘designer’ (as defined in the Regulations) with control over the pre-construction phase, in health & safety terms, who has the relevant skills, knowledge and experience to carry out all the functions of this health & safety management role.
-However, despite the misleading title of “Principal Designer” they do not have to carry out actual design work on the project – this is purely a health & safety management role.
+However, despite the misleading title of “Principal Designer” they do not carry out actual design work on the project in this role – this is purely a health & safety management role.

-A common misconception among Clients is that the Principal Designer role must be undertaken by the Architect or lead designer on the project but this is incorrect.
+A common misconception is that the Principal Designer role must be undertaken by the Architect or lead designer on the project but this isn’t the case.
 Clients can appoint anyone they wish to act as Principal Designer so long that Principal Designer meets the criteria and can demonstrate the necessary H&S Skills, Knowledge and Experience required.

 Keenan CDM meet all requirements so the ideal candidate to be your Principal Designer!